Good for Novice Owners:

-Cane Corso Mix Breed Profile
+Cane Corso Mix Dog Breed Information

 A Cane Corso Mix is a cross between a Cane Corso and another dog breed.
 Because a mix can take on any combination of traits from one of both of the parent breeds, you want to make sure you talk to the breeder about the other parent breed in the mix.

 Cane Corsos are large dogs that are loyal, protective, and affectionate towards their families.
 If the other parent breed is similar, then you can likely expect something similar in a Cane Corso Mix.